edmarkovich/pi-productivity/README.md

 ## What is this?
 I am more focused and productive with physical "nudges" in my environment pointing where I should be paying attention.
 This software/hardware combination parses my **Gmail Inbox, Google Calendars and To-Do File in Dropbox** and uses **LED lights attached to a Raspberry Pi** to raise flags to neglected areas.

-This is only really useful if you think about your emails, appointments and tasks limilarly to how I do.
-I will provide a brief overview of my approach below.
+This is really useful if you think about your emails, appointments and tasks limilarly to how I do.
+These aren't simple notifiers but carefully tailored strategic nudges.

+## Warning
+If you actually want to make this for yourself, there are two technical challenges to overcome
+- Raspberry PI hardware stuff - if you have done simple things like connecting an LED to the Pi, you should be fine.
+- Dealing with the Google API dashboard to setup an 'application' that's permissioned for Gmail and Gcal, then going through Oauth flows once using postman or curl.
+See configuration section below.

 ## Hardware and Software
 Out of the box, this code should run on any Raspberry Pi with Python 3, 4 LEDs and an optional switch button wired up to configurable GPIO pins.
 If you're doing this, I assume you already know how to connect basic electronics (eg using resistors so your LEDs don't blow up.)
 However, relatively little code here is Raspberry-Pi specific - for example all the code that connects to APIs and applies logic to determine where attention is needed can be run on any system.